 We seek to advance research that improves the quality of life of children, youth, and adults with autism spectrum disorders (ASD).
 To improve outcomes, understanding the whole person is essential and collaboration between parents and caregivers, family members, teachers, and therapists is vital.

 Our research involves the development and testing of interventions and the study of services and outcomes of interventions.
 We emphasize research that has direct implications for community based services, the shortage of trained professionals, and the need for interventions that have positive effects for all children using personalized treatment planning.

-We have received funding for a new research project to study the Collaborative Model for Promoting Competence and Success (COMPASS) as an implementation strategy for preventing lapses in services and enhancing functional life outcomes among transition-age youth with ASD.
+Withe funding from NIH, we have completed three randomized controlled trials of COMPASS.
+We have current funding for a new research project to develop and test a training package for COMPASS consultants.
 COMPASS is a parent-teacher consultation intervention which is designed to assist public school special educators and parents in person-centered decision-making for individualizing evidence-based interventions for children with ASD.

 We have published our COMPASS manual with Springer.
 The manual details the exact methods and protocols to develop, implement, and monitor outcomes of children with autism.
 It is developed for specialists who provide consultation and support to classroom teachers.

 See our page on Building a COMPASS Profile for your child or student.